kannikakabilar/ChatGPT-SmartChat/README.md

   - Handling the following API response
 - Setup a Vanilla JS project using Vite
 - Use jQuery to handle form submission
-- Use Node.js for server side
+- Use Node.js with express framework for server side
 - Responsive layout with CSS
 - Handle events with JavaScript
 - Render markdown from string